tuckergs/smb2-cmmod/README.md

 bareBonesSimpleConfig.new.txt writes the standard SMB2 difficulties, but with barebone entries.
 Check out my smb2-relmod repo for more details on those, and read docs/cmentries.txt before using these

+sampleStableBareBoneConfig.new.txt is a sample config that shows you that you can extend the difficulties without requiring a different save file with stable barebone entries, as opposed to normal, optimized barebone entries, which requires a different save file.
+Note that you could only extend the difficulties by 20 levels.
+As above, read docs/cmentries.txt in my smb2-relmod repo before using

+halfTimeConfig.new.txt halves the times for all of the levels.
+This config makes cmmod output stable barebone entries, so you should read docs/cmentries.txt in my smb2-relmod repo before using

 ## Notes

 There is a limited amount of space that could be used for the challenge mode entry area.
 The size of that area is 0x3C7C bytes; a normal entry, with no time alloted portion, is 0x54 bytes while each time alloted portion is 0x1C bytes.
 Also, the end of entries portion for a difficulty is 0x1C bytes.
 Therefore, the formula for calculating the size needed is 0x54\*(number of levels) + 0x1C\*(number of levels with time alloted portions) + 0x1C\*(number of entry lists that have a difficulty declaration associated with them).
 Barebone entries are always 8 bytes long, and end of entries portions for barebone entries is also 8 bytes.
 My simple config uses 0x2F08 space.